inmotionsoftware/ims-cpp-code-challenge/README.md

 # The Code

 Your code should be written in clear, clean, standard `C++` free of memory leaks and other errors.
 It should be easy to read and performant, and demonstrate a solid grasp of the language.
 Use standard container types as much as possible.
 It should be free of compile warnings, with no external dependencies.
-It should compile on either `GCC`, `Clang`, or `VS`.
+It should compile on either `GCC`, `Clang`, or `MSVC`.
 Bonus points if it compiles on all 3.